amannn/react-hooks/packages/use-promised/README.md

 The list goes on but the point is: **Handling async callbacks in React components is hard.**.

-Maybe you've heard that you can avoid these issues by moving your code into `useEffect`, but [that hook is far from easy to use](https://overreacted.io/a-complete-guide-to-useeffect/).
+Maybe you've heard that you can avoid these issues by moving your code into `useEffect`, but [that hook has its own peculiarities to be aware of](https://overreacted.io/a-complete-guide-to-useeffect/).

 ## This solution

-This is a custom hook that attempts to remove all the complexity that comes with handling asynchronicity correctly.
+This is a custom hook that attempts to remove all the complexity that comes with handling asynchronicity in callbacks correctly.

 **Features:**

 - Feels like synchronous programming – no `useEffect`.
 - Pending requests are canceled when they are interrupted by another request.
-- When you're using TypeScript, impossible states like having a result and error simultaneously are prevented.
+- Impossible states like having a result and error simultaneously are prevented.
+- When you're using TypeScript you'll benefit from additional guardrails like requiring a check for if the promise has rejected before being able to access the error.
 - If your asynchronous callback reaches through multiple levels of components, you can subscribe to the promise result right on the level where you need it – no need to pass down a loading and error state.
 If desired, you can subscribe in multiple components at the same time.

 ## Example